4d/docs/website/translated_docs/es/FormObjects/webArea_overview.md

 ## Standard actions

-Four specific standard actions are available for managing web areas automatically: `Open Back URL`, `Open Next URL`, `Refresh Current URL` and `Stop Loading URL`.
+Four specific standard actions are available for managing web areas automatically: `Open Back URL`, `Open Forward URL`, `Refresh Current URL` and `Stop Loading URL`.
 These actions can be associated with buttons or menu commands and allow quick implementation of basic web interfaces.
 These actions are described in [Standard actions](https://doc.4d.com/4Dv17R6/4D/17-R6/Standard-actions.300-4354791.en.html).

 ## Form events